-This coastal gem truly has the most inspiring attractions that will both surprise and delight you, including Marjan Park, Diocletian’s Palace, and the picturesque Riva waterfront of Old Split.
+This coastal gem truly has the most inspiring attractions that will both surprise and delight you, including Marjan Park, Diocletian’s Palace, and the picturesque Riva waterfront of Old Split to name a few.

 Trust us when we say that there are so many great things to do in Split.
 It’s also an ideal spot for island-hopping to hotspots including Brac, Hvar, and the often-overlooked Solta.
 So, lets not waste any more time and get straight into all of the adventures that await you.

 Things to do in Split, Croatia

-It definitely does without saying that the crown jewel of Split is the 1,700 year-old Palace of Diocletian and the wonderful Split City Museum, Ethnographic Museum and new Gallery of Art.
+It definitely does without saying that the crown jewel of Split is the 1,700-year-old Palace of Diocletian and the wonderful Split City Museum, Ethnographic Museum and new Gallery of Art.
 However, you would be missing out on several key sites if you only went to these locations as there’s plenty of other pearls waiting to be discovered.

 All you need is the official tourist office map (free at the Tourist Bureau in the Peristyle and available at all hotels).

 This beautiful hill is located within a peninsula nearby the old town of Split.
-This is truly a wonderful spot to get away and get lost in the desne trees in the middle of the park or to bike on a paved path.
+This is truly a wonderful spot to get away and get lost in the dense trees in the middle of the park or to bike on a paved path.
 The lush greenery will have you feeling like you have walked into a one of Mother Nature’s many wonders.

 2. Teraca Vidilica Cafe